p3palazzo/comparative-histories/chapter.md

 tradition with an awareness that this tradition was not isolated from non-Western cultures.

-A major contribution of critical history was to dispel the belief in a universal standard for assessing different cultures.
-In this ever evolving landscape, such a compromise work as Kostof's could not claim an authoritative status for too long.
-The Cypriot architectural historian Panayiota Pyla pointed out early on how Kostof still used "Renaissance architecture as a yardstick" against which to assess other building cultures, and showed little interest in those where interaction with Europe had been limited [@pyla:1999historicizing52, 218--219].
+Dispelling the belief in a universal standard for assessing different cultures was one major contribution of critical history.
+Kostof's textbooks were still tentative in this respect.
+The Cypriot architectural historian Panayiota @pyla:1999historicizing52 [218-219] pointed out that Kostof still used "Renaissance architecture as a yardstick" against which to assess other building cultures, and that he showed little interest in those where interaction with Europe had been limited.

-Pyla wrote her article on Kostof while a doctoral researcher under Mark Jarzombek at the Massachusetts Institute of Technology; both Cambridge-based universities, the [MIT]{.smallcaps} and Harvard, have in fact been hotbeds of thinking about critical perspectives in architectural history beyond the Western canon.
+Pyla wrote her article on Kostof while a doctoral researcher under Mark Jarzombek at the Massachusetts Institute of Technology; both Cambridge-based universities, the [MIT]{.smallcaps} and Harvard, have been hotbeds of thinking about critical perspectives in architectural history beyond the Western canon.
-It was at the [MIT]{.smallcaps} that a research circle formed in the 1990s and early 2000s leading up to the publication in 2007 of *A Global History of Architecture* [@ching:2007global].
+A research circle at the [MIT]{.smallcaps} in the 1990s and early 2000s brought about in 2007 the textbook *A Global History of Architecture*.
 Mark Jarzombek and another of his former doctoral advisees, Virkamāditya Prakāsh, co-authored the book together with Francis D. K. Ching, whom Prakāsh had joined as faculty member of Washington University.

-The rationale for this "global history" of architecture, Jarzombek went on to claim, was an explicit rejection of the "globalized" appropriation of architecture as a diverse collection of national histories [@jarzombek:2015architecture, 112].
+Jarzombek went on to explain that what spurred his *Global History of Architecture* was an explicit rejection of the "globalized" appropriation of architecture as a diverse collection of national histories [@jarzombek:2015architecture, 112].
 This claim can be likened to an earlier argument by Sibel Bozdoğan---who